airbytehq/airbyte/docs/troubleshooting/README.md

-# Troubleshooting
+# Troubleshooting & FAQ

+Our FAQ is now a section on our Discourse forum.
+Check it out [here](https://discuss.airbyte.io/c/faq/15)!
+If you don't see your question answered, feel free to open up a new topic for it.

-This section is aimed at collecting common issues users have to provide quick solutions.
+The troubleshooting section is aimed at collecting common issues users have to provide quick solutions.
 There are some sections you can find:
 - [On Deploying](on-deploying.md):
 - [On Setting up a New Connection](new-connection.md)